How to Get a Freight Quote: The Ultimate Guide

 The size and weight details we covered above let you determine the type of freight you’re shipping, LTL or FTL.
 These are priced at different rates, so it’s important to know the total size of your shipment to get the right freight quote.

+As a rule, the more demanding the load and the service, the higher the cost.
 Here are a few special handling charges that can add costs to your freight quote.
-These charges are called accessorial fees, and usually are itemized on both your freight quote and your final bill:
+These are called accessorial fees and are usually itemized on both your freight quote and your final bill:

 - Residential delivery: Delivering to a residence is generally more costly than delivering to a business.
 Plus, a liftgate is usually required.